The author is an engineer by profession and a lover of food. In his free time, he likes to tinker around in the kitchen.

-This mashed banana fritters recipe is one of Malaysia's favorite afternoon snack.
-It uses only two main ingredients, the overripe bananas, and self-rising flour.
+This mashed banana fritters recipe is one of Malaysia's favorite afternoon snacks.
+It uses only two main ingredients, overripe bananas, and self-rising flour.
 It is simple and tasty.
+As the name implies, it is basically mashed overripe bananas mix with flour and deep-fried to golden nuggets.

-Although there are other variations for mashed banana fritters (or known as cekodok pisang or kuih kodok or jemput in Malaysia) using rice flour, normal flour, baking soda, eggs or even baking powder, you do not actually need them.
+Although there are other variations for mashed banana fritters (or known as kuih cekodok pisang or kuih kodok or jemput in Malaysia) using rice flour, normal flour, baking soda, eggs, or even baking powder, you do not actually need them.

-My version uses more bananas than flour to give you a slightly crispy outer layer, but soft and moist on the inside, and it is tastier.
+With more bananas than flour, the banans fritter has a slightly crispy outer layer but is soft and moist on the inside, and it is tastier.

 Cekokok Pisang or Mashed Banana Fritters Recipe: Cook Time